benong777/Broadkast-react-native/README.md

 ## Introduction

 Social platform for users to communicate and post live updates of a particular location.
 For example, tennis players can alert others when courts are full and has a long wait.
 Likewise, users can post when a parking lot is full or when tickets are sold out.
+Developed using React Native, Firebase Authentication and Firestore Database.

 ## Screenshots
 <img src="assets/screenshots/Login.png" style="width:33%;"/> |